 Northern Clay Center is an equal opportunity employer.

 Teach at NCC

 NCC offers a range of internships for you to deepen your experience in ceramics and arts administration and to help fulfill degree requirements.
-Due to current COVID case numbers in our area, we are currently not hiring new gallery interns.
-We will update these opportunities when possible.

 Grants & Fellowships

 NCC proudly facilitates grant programs for current students, recent graduates, and emerging and mid-career artists.

 Each year we want to increase our reach into the depth of talent in the region, the nation, and the globe.
 We have updated our application process to be more inclusive of a variety of backgrounds.